google/WebFundamentals/src/content/en/updates/posts/2016/07/autoplay.markdown

 ---
 layout: updates/post
-title: "Muted autoplay on mobile: goodbye to &lt;canvas&gt; hacks and animated GIFs!"
+title: "Muted autoplay on mobile: say goodbye to &lt;canvas&gt; hacks and animated GIFs!"
 description: "Muted autoplay for video is supported on Android from Chrome 53.
 Previously, a video element required a user gesture to initiate playback."
 published_on: 2016-07-18
 updated_on: 2016-07-18